-This chapter describes how to use XLink and XInclude with resources in Oracle XML DB Repository.
-It contains these topics:
+You can use XLink and XInclude with resources in Oracle XML DB Repository.

 A document-oriented, or content-management, application often tracks relationships, between documents, and those relationships are often represented and manipulated as links of various kinds.
 Such links can affect application behavior in various ways, including affecting the document content and the response to user operations such as mouse clicks.

 W3C has two recommendations that are pertinent in this context, for documents that are managed in XML repositories: